OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 **Controls to limit the effects of unwanted model behaviour:**

 #### #OVERSIGHT
-(runtime).
-Oversight of model behaviour by humans or business logic in the form of rules (guardrails).
+Description: Oversight of model behaviour by humans or business logic in the form of rules (guardrails).
+> Category: runtime

 Purpose: Detect unwanted model behavior and correct or halt the execution of a model's decision.